-- Zip it all the way up to help the bag and zipper keep its form while stored.
+- Zip it all the way up to help the bag and zipper keep their form while stored.

 - For old-school sleeping bags that only have elastic straps, you may want to buy a bag for it, too.

-- Make sure it’s completely dry before you pack it.
+- Make sure it’s scorched before you pack it.

-Here are some additional, very helpful tips from TrailSense:
+Here are some additional, constructive tips from TrailSense: